tylerbcrawford/monsterr-media-server/cline_docs/progress.md

 *   Services page split into two pages with improved organization
 *   Clickable navigation added to all setup wizard pages
 *   Visual design updates applied according to the design guide
+*   Dark mode implemented as default with light/dark theme toggle